This one bowl Chocolate Crazy Cake is the perfect weeknight chocolate cake. This moist and fluffy crazy cake recipe can be in your oven in 15 minutes!

 This recipe was a mainstay of my childhood, and it’s GREAT for making with kids.
 My little one was helping me make this before he could see over the counter top.
 It’s a quick and fun recipe to whip together, and I’m sure it will become a staple in your family too!

-- This Crazy Cake recipe doesn’t use any eggs or butter.
+- Crazy Cake (or Wacky Cake as you may also see it called) doesn’t use any eggs or butter.
 This recipe originated during the depression, when ingredients like eggs and butter were a luxury, hence why it’s sometimes referred to as “Chocolate Depression Cake.”
 Luckily, nothing about this cake feels like doing without.
 It has an incredible flavor and texture!

 - Chocolate Crazy Cake is ridiculously easy to make.
 All you need is one bowl and a whisk!
 In fact, I think it’s just as quick as a cake mix!